OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Themes/README.md

 ## Creating the content types

-`Project` is a content type that will be composed of
+`Project` is a content type that will be composed of:

 - a `Title` part to set a custom name
 - a `Text` field to store the link to the project